 Additionally, you’ll need to keep the enclosure within an appropriate temperature range during the day.

-Turn off your leopard gecko’s basking bulb at night and leave it off for around 10 to 12 hours.
 Generally, you won’t need a night bulb.
-While leopard geckos are more active in the evening, you will still need to mimic natural sunlight and how it behaves in their native habitat.
+While leopard geckos are more active in the evening, you must still mimic the lighting conditions in their native habitat.

 This tends to be the standard room temperature for most homes, so it is fine to simply turn off the light at night and then turn it back on in the morning.

-You will need to change out your basking bulb for a new one as soon as possible when it burns out.
 Most basking bulbs are designed to last for hundreds or even thousands of hours, so you should expect your bulb to last around three to six months, depending on the manufacturer.

 Many reptile keepers will purchase a few extra bulbs in advance, so they can switch out the burned-out bulb immediately and maintain the temperature within the enclosure.